scarf-sh/scarf/docs/docs/project-status.md

     - [] Accept payments on installation
     - [] Accept payments for running your software
     - [] Tiered user system for different payment levels.
 Eg, the ability to allow individual developers to user your package for free, but charge companies to use it.
-  - An SDK for more fine-grained scarf integration with your code
+- [] An SDK for more fine-grained scarf integration with your code

 For users:

 - [] A fully featured package managment experience for users
-    - [done] Basic binary installation
+    - [x] Basic binary installation
     - [] Complex build installation
     - [] Dependency management
     - [] Clean user package specification